 How do I compare efficiency across different agencies?

-Ask for recovery rate, average time to resolution, and typical total cost (including registration, contingency, and any legal fees) for cases similar to yours.
+Ask for recovery rate, average time to resolution, and typical total cost for cases similar to yours.
 Compare net recovery — not gross recovery rate.
 A 90% recovery rate means nothing if the total cost is 30%.
-The most efficient agency maximises what lands in your account.

 Is faster always better?